reicalasso/dynamic_neural_core_bwr/docs/ROADMAP.md

 - Integrate continuous testing
 - Prepare test documentation

-**Note:** Include stress tests and edge-case validations for critical NSM features like memory, attention, and state evolution using simulation datasets.
+**Note:** Include stress tests and edge-case validations for critical DNC features like memory, attention, and state evolution using simulation datasets.

 ## Phase 10: Documentation and Deployment